Today's featured weed is Queen Anne's Lace, Daucus Carota

 Before using any part of the plant, make sure you do not confuse it with wild hemlock or water hemlock, which both look similar and are poisonous.

 The stem of poison hemlock is smooth with purple splotches, while the stem of queen anne's lace is hairy with no splotches.
+Queen Anne's lace smells like carrot when the foliage is crushed.
+Wild hemlock smells musty.
 For more details and photo comparisons, see “How to Tell the Difference Between Poison Hemlock and Queen Anne's Lace“.

 Craft Uses of Queen Anne's Lace